 Where to Adopt or Buy an Akita

+Before searching for an Akita, know that breeders and rescue groups will typically not release this breed into a home with young children.
 The Akita Club of America is a great place to start your search for a puppy.
 Their list of member breeders covers the U.S., Canada, and Spain.
-The best way to find an Akita rescue is to research local rescue groups; you may also get leads from the Akita Club of America Rescue.
+The best way to find an Akita rescue is to research local rescue groups; you may also get leads from the Akita Club of America Rescue and the Namaste Akita Rescue Alliance.

 More Dog Breeds and Further Research